HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

+* Added a file method enableSingleWriteMumltiRead (if older version than 1.10.x it is a noop).

 * Note: asynchronous i/o is coming but not in this release

 * Note: Release v0.3.3 Minor fix on fixed length of strings in array.
 Handles the situation where